 The Kingstree/Hemingway Magistrate office will have new office hours, Monday through Friday from 7:30 a.m. until 4:30 p.m.

 The Tomlinson Alumni Monument and Brick Project is on view at the Tomlinson site at 701 Tomlinson Street, Kingstree.
 The Unveiling Ceremony for the Monument, along with the revealing of a Tomlinson Historical Marker, are tentatively scheduled for July 3.
 It will begin at 2 p.m., followed by a lively park celebration on the site.
-The Committee is now receiving orders for its Second Brick Project, and will continue to do so until April 15.
-Again, for further information, please contact either Rebecca Fulton at (843) 382-5755; Gladys Laurie at (843) 372-8942; Sam Gray at (843) 244-0782; or Theophilus Segres at (843) 230-2074.
+For further information, please contact either Rebecca Fulton at (843) 382-5755; Gladys Laurie at (843) 372-8942; Sam Gray at (843) 244-0782; or Theophilus Segres at (843) 230-2074.

 Sup Chat Schedule

 Please mark you calendars to listen to and or comment on the Supervisor’s chat, also known as the “SUP CHAT.”
 This schedule runs from January through July, 2021, with reservations to change depending on circumstances.
 Tune in via Facebook on Tiffany Wright’s page.
 All meetings are on the fourth Monday of each month and will start at 6 p.m.